Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 The Macrocycle (AKA ‘The Program’)

-If a training program doesn’t consist of at least two mesocycles then in my books it isn’t really a “program.”
+If a training program doesn’t consist of at least two mesocycles, then it isn’t really a “program.”
 It’s a “phase” of programming.
+At least in my books.

-Yes, that sounds pedantic.
+Yes, thats a bit pedantic.
 A single mesocycle can still useful, don’t get me wrong.
-If you have a base of training, and you’re grabbing a phase off the internet that will move you where you want to go, great.
+If you have a base of training, and you’re grabbing a mesocycle off the internet that will move you where you want to go, great.

-If you’re a beginner, a mesocycle often doesn’t give you enough information on what comes next or what should come next.
+If you’re a beginner, a mesocycle doesn’t give you enough information on what comes next or what should come next.
+You don't have a clear progression concept.

 The macrocycle is the overarching birds eye view of what you want each mesocycle to build upon.
 It’s in place so that each following mesocycle can build off the one before it.